Format and Schema

 Sections

 A section is defined by a name or title inside brackets.
-Looking at the example above, a Service section has been set using [SERVICE] definition.
-Section rules:
+Using the previous example, a Service section has been set using [SERVICE] definition.
+The following rules apply:

-• All section content must be indented (4 spaces ideally).
+• All section content must be indented (four spaces ideally).

 • Multiple sections can exist on the same file.

-• A section is expected to have comments and entries, it cannot be empty.
+• A section must have comments and entries.

-• End-of-line comments are not supported, only full-line comments.
+• End-of-line comments aren't supported, only full-line comments.

-A section may contain Entries, an entry is defined by a line of text that contains a Key and a Value, using the above example, the [SERVICE] section contains two entries, one is the key Daemon with value off and the other is the key Log_Level with the value debug.
-Entries rules:
+A section can contain entries.
+An entry is defined by a line of text that contains a Key and a Value.
+Using the previous example, the [SERVICE] section contains two entries: one is the key Daemon with value off and the other is the key Log_Level with the value debug.
+The following rules apply:

 • An entry is defined by a key and a value.